Citalopram is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 Check with your doctor before starting to take citalopram if you:

-- have an allergy to citalopram or any of its ingredients
+- have had an allergic reaction to citalopram or any other medicines in the past

 - have a heart problem – as citalopram can speed up or change your heartbeat